Cynthia-M-M/web-development-challenge/README.md

 👩‍💻 Team Members
 Cynthia-M-M (Team Leader)

-EnockEntrepreneneur (Collaborator)
+EnockEntrepreneneur

+seneudev

+Muinami-1

 📋 Project Description
 This is a portfolio website built as part of the Web Development Challenge.
 The website showcases a clean, responsive design to display a designer’s services, projects, testimonials, and contact information.

-We worked together in a team to plan, structure, and develop the website.
+Our team collaborated to plan, structure, and develop the website.
 The main goals were to:

 Practice HTML, CSS, and Bootstrap skills.